COVID-19 Updates: Taking steps to return to normal.

 These orders, which clearly specify when maintenance ends, are granted before or after the child’s age of majority.

-If a court order specifies maintenance continues due to the child’s illness or disability, MEP will continue to enforce support according to the order terms (e.g. continues indefinitely, continues until further order of the court, continues until age 40).
+If a court order specifies maintenance continues due to the child’s illness or disability, MEP will continue to enforce support according to the order terms (for example: continues indefinitely, continues until further order of the court, continues until age 40).